2022–2026 electoral district map

 Features of the district

-Located to the north east of metropolitan Adelaide, the southern part of King is a suburban residential area while the northern part of district is largely rural.
+Located at the north-eastern limit of metropolitan Adelaide, the district of King is a mix of largely rural areas in its north-east and suburban residential areas in its south-west.
 The district also includes the Little Para Reservoir.

-King includes the suburbs of Bibaringa, Golden Grove, Gould Creek, Greenwith, Hillbank, One Tree Hill, Salisbury Heights, Salisbury Park, Uleybury and Yattalunga, and parts of the suburbs of Salisbury East and Surrey Downs.
+King includes the suburbs and localities of Golden Grove, Gould Creek, Greenwith, Hillbank, One Tree Hill, Salisbury Heights and Salisbury Park, and parts of the suburbs of Salisbury East and Surrey Downs.

-The district of King, as it exists now, was created at the 2016 boundary redistribution to replace the district of Napier.
-It will be contested and represented for the first time in 2018.
+The district of King was created at the 2016 boundary redistribution to replace the previous district of Napier.
+It was contested and represented for the first time in 2018.

 Origin of the name

 The district is named after the Honourable Leonard James King AC QC (1925–2011) who was a prominent South Australian lawyer, politician and judge.
 Mr King was admitted to practice in December 1950 and worked as a solicitor and barrister.
 He was appointed Queen’s Counsel in 1967.
 In 1970, Mr King entered Parliament as the Member for Coles and served as Attorney-General in the Dunstan Government between 1970 and 1975.
-He was appointed a puisne judge of the Supreme Court of South Australia in 1975 and Chief Justice of the Supreme Court of South Australia between 1978 – 1995.
+He was appointed a puisne judge of the Supreme Court of South Australia in 1975 and Chief Justice of the Supreme Court of South Australia between 1978 and 1995.